jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - variant grid

 - Add full-screen focus view for sandbox
-  - make instrument panel show on mobile
+  - make instrument panel show in focus view on mobile

 - extract stories so we can do real HMR and have more control over props for each component in a Story, place in `.kitbook/stories`
 - cleanup page files and loads now that routes are not copied into projects